sibivel/puddle/README.md

 # Darwin's Puddle

-This is a browser based experiment where trying to simulate natural selection.
+This is a browser based experiment trying to simulate natural selection.
 Snakes spawn with random neural networks.
 As snakes survive and reproduce, the neural networks are randomly adjusted.
 Snakes with effective neural networks should survive while others die.

 ---